SPCOBA Crest

 Your Executive 2021

-Brad Hudson is the current President of the St Patrick's College Old Boys Association, elected to the role in 2019.
-Brad was educated at St Patrick's College Silverstream between 2000 and 2004.
-He was elected to the executive in 2014.
+Manuel Dalton is the current President of the St Patrick's College Old Boys Association, elected to the role in 2024 and was educated at St Patrick's College Silverstream between 1990 – 1993.

 George Collins

 George Collins is the Immediate Past President of the St Patrick's College Old Boys Association.
 George was elected to the Executive in 2007, taking over Felix Kane as Secretary in 2008.
 George is an old boy of St Patrick's College, Silverstream and attended college from 1980 to 1984.
-George currently represents Silverstream on the executive.
 George was elected to the role of President of the Old Boys Association from 2015 to 2019.

 Sean Mahony